 Our Women's, Gender, and Sexuality History graduate alumni have established successful careers at colleges and universities across the country and continue to make substantial contributions to scholarship in women's and gender history.

-Courses in Women's, Gender, and Sexuality History
+Courses in Histories of Women, Gender, and Sexuality

 Related programs at Ohio State

 Established in 1975, the Department of Women's, Gender, and Sexuality Studies has sixteen core faculty members and offers one of the largest and most comprehensive curricula in the country, including a Ph.D. program in women's studies.
 In addition to the core faculty, more than forty associated graduate faculty members teach gender-focused courses in a number of departments.
 Ohio State also houses an interdisciplinary program that offers a Graduate Interdisciplinary Specialization in Sexuality Studies and the Diversity and Identity Studies Working Group gathers together faculty and graduate students interested in issues related to the intersections of race, class, gender, dis/ability, ethnicity, and sexuality.